Getting Connected to Campus

 With a personal identifier called a netID, you can log in to the Princeton domain and access Princeton resources like your Princeton Gmail, cluster computers, and student printing resources.

-Along with your Princeton netID you will get a Princeton Gmail account.
+Along with your Princeton netID you will get a Princeton Google account, which provides you with Princeton Gmail, Calendar, Drive and Sites applications.
 (Your email account will be fully active within 24 hours of receiving your netID).

 Your Princeton Gmail account helps you stay connected at Princeton.
 University offices will use this address when sending important University information.
 You can also use it to stay in touch with family and friends, or to reach out to fellow students on campus.
-Integration with the online campus directory makes finding student email addresses, including yours, easy from Princeton Gmail.
+It's connected to the online campus directory, which makes finding student email addresses, including yours, easy from Princeton Gmail.

 Your Princeton Gmail address is your Princeton netID, plus @princeton.edu (email@example.com).
 Get to your Princeton Gmail here:

 Your Princeton Gmail is just one of the apps available to you through Google Apps at Princeton.
-For information about Google Calendar and Google Drive, and others that are on the way, see:
+For information about Google Calendar, Drive, and Sites, see:

 File storage and backup: protect your papers and files!

 While it’s convenient to save papers to your laptop, your files are safer if you also save them to your Google Drive account.
-Your Google Drive account provides 20GB of combined personal file storage with your Princeton Gmail account that is accessible from anywhere.
+Your Google Drive account provides unlimited personal file storage with your Princeton Gmail account that is accessible from anywhere.
 Your files are also backed up so you can restore them---a lifesaver when a file disappears before your paper is due!

 Princeton Mobile website for the mobile 'U'